gotson/komga-website/website/docs/guides/libraries.md

 This can consume lots of resources on large libraries or slow hardware.

+##### Compute hash for files for KOReader

+Komga will compute a KOReader filehash for your files.
+This is required for the [KOReader Sync](koreader.md) functionality to work.

+This can consume lots of resources on large libraries or slow hardware.

 ##### Analyze page dimensions

 Komga will retrieve each page's dimensions (width and height).
 This is useful for: